 It’s worth noting that the severity of a patient’s angina symptoms does not increase their risk of having a heart attack to a significant degree.
 There can be intense pain with hardly any risk of a myocardial infarction occurring, or a heart attack can occur with little to no pain at all.

 Coronary artery disease (CAD) is normally the cause – a process wherein the walls of the arteries of the heart harden/thicken and become narrow (atherosclerosis) due to an accumulation of fatty plaque deposits.
 These deposits constrict blood flow to the heart and deprive it of oxygen.

 CAD has many different causes, including high blood cholesterol, dyslipidemia, and kidney disease, obesity, smoking, excessive alcohol consumption, lack of exercise, hypertension, diabetes, stress, and depression.
 Other risk factors include age (men over 45 and women over 55), gender (males are more likely to have this problem), and a family history of early cardiovascular disease.

-Certain medications and conditions can sometimes cause angina, such as vasodilators, vasoconstrictors, and thyroid hormones, polycythemia, hyperthyroidism, hypoxemia, hypovolemia, hypervolemia, hypothermia, hypertrophic cardiomyopathy, tachycardia, bradycardia, anemia, and heart valve disease.
+Certain medications can sometimes cause angina, such as vasodilators, vasoconstrictors, and thyroid hormones.
+Additionally, a number of medical conditions can cause angina pectoris, including polycythemia, hyperthyroidism, and hypoxemia, hypovolemia, hypervolemia, hypothermia, hypertrophic cardiomyopathy, tachycardia, bradycardia, anemia, and heart valve disease.